-- (1) The University shall have a policy addressing the division of proceeds between the faculty member and the University. - (2) Division of Proceeds.
-When a U.S. patent is issued on an invention assigned to the University, the inventor will receive a \$500 payment. - a.
+(1) Division of Proceeds.
+When a U.S. patent is issued on an invention assigned to the University, the faculty member will receive a \$500 payment.

+a.
 The first \$10,000 of royalties or other income resulting from inventions in which the University takes title will be distributed as follows:

-85% to the inventor(s)
+85% to the faculty member(s)